schorschinho/osprey/README.md

 double-click to install.
 MATLAB will automatically add the toolboxes to its path.

+Make sure to FID-A or Gannet from your MATLAB path.

 ## Contact, Feedback, Suggestions

 For any sort of questions, feedback, suggestions, or critique, please visit the [Osprey support forum](https://forum.mrshub.org/c/mrs-software/osprey/10) on the [MRSHub](https://www.mrshub.org).